As every parent knows, safety and comfort are paramount for your child.

 Retailing at close to $300, the Peg Perego Primo Viaggio sits opulently at the very top of the high-end newborn baby car seat market.
 If nothing is too good for your precious prince or princess, this may be just the ticket!

 Immediately upon unboxing I noticed the fine Italian fresco jersey upholstery and realized I was dealing with a superior product.
-This fabric is fully breathable so no more sweaty journeys on a hot summer’s day – Moreover, this seat looks and feels so comfy that I wouldn’t mind sleeping in it myself if it was up-scaled to adult size!
+This fabric is fully breathable so no more sweaty journeys on a hot summer’s day – Moreover, this seat looks and feels so comfy that I wouldn’t mind sleeping in it me if it was up-scaled to adult size!

 The scalloped-shaped base of the unit includes a fully integrated anti-rebound bar and the side impact protection can be adjusted to six different positions as your baby grows.
 This is a really nifty feature that sets this seat apart.